-As with all our policies, the School will strive to ensure this policy is effective, follows the relevant guidance, and adheres to the principles of the School.
+As with all our policies, the school will strive to ensure this policy is effective, follows the relevant guidance, and adheres to the principles of the School.
 This will be achieved through regular monitoring and evaluation by the Headteacher, who holds the responsibility of this policy.
 During this review, amendments will be made where necessary and agreed upon with the Proprietor.

-Date of Review Position Name of Reviewer Date of Next Review August 2023 Deputy Headteacher Miss S. Tow August 2024 August 2023 Proprietor Mr A. Khan August 2024
+Date Position Name of Reviewer Date of Next Review August 2024 Deputy Headteacher Miss S. Tow August 2025 August 2024 Headteacher Mr P. Fathers August 2025 August 2024 Proprietor Mr A. Khan August 2025